alexiej/editorjs-codemirror/README.md

 # CodeMirror Tool for Editor.js

-Code Tool for the [Editor.js](https://ifmo.su/editor) allows to include code examples in your articles.
+Code Mirror for the [Editor.js](https://ifmo.su/editor) allows to include code examples in your articles.

 ![image-20200219214508250](assets/image-20200219214508250.png)

+## Know Bugs

+* On focus, when cursor is blinking, the ediitor always activate event  'OnChange'.

 ## Installation